-So I’ve always been kind of a planner, at least for most of my adult life.
-When I was in my mid-to-late 20s, I saw an opportunity to save a big chunk of cash by living in a relatively low-rent apartment, but it came with an important trade-off: it was very close to a high-crime area, and in a mildly sketchy area itself.
-Since it was a big opportunity to save lots of money, I’ve resolved to tell you all about it.
+When I was in my mid-to-late 20s, I saw an opportunity to save a big chunk of cash by living in a relatively low-rent apartment in an area undergoing urban gentrification, but it came with an important trade-off.
+It was very close to a high-crime neighborhood, and in a mildly sketchy area itself.
+Since it was a big opportunity to save lots of money, I’ve resolved to tell you all about my “geoarbitrage” experience.

 Choices, Choices, Choices

 At the time, I was in the very beginning of my legal career, and had gotten a job at a big law firm in town.
 I was a typical young urban professional (yuppie?).
 Needing to move, I had several options.

 The first was to live in the ritziest neighborhood I could afford, in a nice, new building.
 I checked it out, and the rent was about $2,800 for a two-bedroom in a low-crime district with shops, restaurants, and bars withing walking distance.
 I could afford it, but it would have meant I’d be stretched to the limit.

 Option number two was to live in an older building in the same swanky area.
 I’d still have the shops, restaurants, and bars, but my apartment would feature somewhat cheap rent (about $1,600-$1,800 per month).
 However, it would be an older flat; not nasty, but with outdated furniture and fixtures and whatnot.
 Functional, but I’d have to settle for a leaky faucet, squeaky elevator, and the occasional flickering light bulb.
 Not bad, but not the young urban professional ideal.